 — Flex, Australia

-I do not claim to know, but what I DO know is that in my experience in fighting with Wing Chun practioners from different lineages, is that they fail to include in their training regiments vital aspects of the traditional system.
-Such aspects include fighting from the “blind side”, i.e. outside of the attacking limb.— ALWAYS, a key element to our system.
+I do not claim to know, but what I DO know is that in my experience in fighting with Wing Chun practitioners from different lineages, they fail to include in their training regiments vital aspects of the traditional system.
+Such aspects include fighting from the "blind side", i.e. outside of the attacking limb — ALWAYS, a key element to our system.

 We also use stances that provide 50/50 weight distribution a great majority of the time, stress interruptability of all techniques and movements at all times and the avoidance of over committing movements.
 It is as if they are almost different styles altogether merely sharing similar hand/leg techniques.

 You have made a very crucial observation in kungfu development, or degradation.
 This happens not just in Wing Chun but in virtually all styles of kungfu.
 In short, what kungfu practitioners (including some “masters”) do in solo practice is one thing, what they do in sparring is another.
 Modern wushu players go one step further — they do not even bother to spar.

 It is my opinion that on the whole the methodology in teaching kungfu sparring, i.e. the numerous steps between solo practice and free sparring, has been lost.
 What is normally done in kungfu classes today is like teaching swimming techniques to students seated in a classroom, then pushing them into a pool leaving them to struggle to keep afloat.